Premier Sports: Rugby League

 On 18 October 2011, it was announced that up to 32 games from the Rugby Football League Championship, Championship 1 and Championship Cup were televised live by Premier Sports in the 2012 season.
-Matches were mainly be screened on Thursday night with the possibility of a number of double headers.
+Matches were mainly screened on Thursday night with the possibility of a number of double headers.
 There was one game shown live from the Championship or Championship 1 in each of the regular rounds and at least three play-off games were televised as well as both the Championship and Championship 1 finals.
 One game from the Championship Cup quarter-finals and semi-finals will be shown live as well as the final.

 Premier Sports aired all 201 games of rugby league from the Australian National Rugby League alongside the NRL Footy Show, State of Origin series, NRL Full Time and Rugby League Back Chat until 2017.
 In January 2011, Premier Sports agreed a deal for live coverage of five games from the Student Rugby League's Super 8 competition on a free-to-view basis.
 The channel also covers the State of Origin series.

 In July 2012, Premier Sports broadcast the Anglo-French Challenge matches between Leigh Centurions and Avignon XIII and Featherstone Rovers and Pia XIII, the later was broadcast free-to-air.